check-spelling/check-spelling-docs/Feature:-Sarif-output.md

 After v0.0.21 (available in prerelease), there's the ability to add a `sarif.json` file to adjust severities or other fields.

-This is experimental (as is sarif support in general).
+This is experimental (as is SARIF support in general).

 https://github.com/check-spelling/check-spelling/issues/43